-Since coming into effect in 2018, the General Data Protection Regulation (GDPR) has completely transformed how companies deal with their clients’ personal data.
+Since the General Data Protection Regulation (GDPR) came into effect in 2018 it has completely transformed how companies deal with their clients’ personal data.
 It brought about reforms which are tailor-made for the world of today and promised to come down hard on any companies which failed to respect them.

 This blog goes hand-in-hand with an article we posted last year, which recounts the worst GDPR fines of 2019.
 To keep up with what happens in 2020, be sure to bookmark this blog!